TechWiz-3/linksafe/README.md

 # Linksafe

 Scan your repo for broken links.
 Whitelist links or files you wish to ignore.
 Works in private repos.

+Check out the [fast](https://github.com/TechWiz-3/linksafe/tree/fast) branch for lightning fast checking for large volumes very short run time.

 ## Example usage
 ```yaml